 - Room temperature: choose a cool, dry place like your pantry or cupboard.

-- Refrigerating muffins: I don't recommend this as it can cause the muffins to dry out.
+- Refrigerating muffins: I don't recommend this, as it can cause the muffins to dry out.
 I'd rather freeze them directly.

 - Freezing: they can be frozen for a month, always well-wrapped or in an airtight container.
 Defrost them at room temperature, unwrapped.
 I suggest warming them slightly in the oven before eating.
 For softer muffins, freeze them while still slightly warm; they'll retain moisture.

-You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
-Or connect via Facebook, Instagram, and Pinterest.
+You can also subscribe to our FREE email series 'Baking the Best' and our regular newsletter.
+Or follow and save my recipes on Pinterest.

 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy.

-Banana Carrot Muffins (quick and easy)
+Quick Banana Carrot Muffins with Oil

 Ingredients